-Biomass energy generation integrated with biochar production is a key piece of the renewable energy solution.
+Biomass energy generation integrated with biochar production can provide renewable energy and carbon sequestration.

 Plants capture energy from the sun, drawing carbon dioxide from the atmosphere into their bodies to build more complex forms of carbon.
 Carbohydrate fibers like cellulose, hemicellulose, and lignin store carbon in plant biomass.
-When that plant matter is exposed to high temperatures, the energy that was used to create their bodies is rapidly released.
+When that plant matter is exposed to high temperatures, the energy from the sun that was used to create their bodies is rapidly released.
 In this way, plant biomass can be thought of as a battery of solar energy.

 Biochar production involves the partial burning of plant material.
 In this partial burning, a portion of the carbon captured by the plant is immediately released.
 But 50% or more of the carbon can remain in its new form of biochar.
 Energy is also released from the plant material in this process.
 The release of energy can be captured and used.
 The purest and simplest form of energy to capture and use is heat.
-It is also possible to create electricity.
-Most difficult of all, yet still possible, is to create transportable liquid fuels comparable to petroleum.
+It is also possible to generate electricity.
+Most difficult of all, yet still possible, is to create transportable liquid fuels comparable to petroleum products.

-There is still energy in biochar, it is akin to charcoal.
+There is still energy in biochar, it’s energy value is akin to charcoal or coal.
 In the vast majority of existing biomass-to-energy facilities the biomass used is burned all the way to ash leaving little if any carbon in the form of biochar.
 It is only when the value of the biochar is fully recognized as greater in soil than it is a fuel that this will change. (note: this is a key factor.)

-Thankfully to all the engineers who have been hard at work, there are a few technologies that exist today which yield energy and simultaneously produce high quality biochar.
-While still in it’s infancy in scale and recognition, some technology options are now becoming available by producers and adopted by users.
+Thankfully to all the engineers who have been hard at work, there are a few technologies that exist today which yield energy and produce high quality biochar.
+While still in it’s infancy in scale and recognition, some technology options are available by producers and adopted by users.

-If you are interested in how you might be able to utilize biochar production technologies in your energy production projects, contact our team, we can help make it happen right.
+If you are interested in how you might be able to utilize biochar production technologies in your energy production projects, contact our team, we can help make it happen properly.